Omrigan/urban-scheduler/README.md

 - Helsinki

 ## Underlying technologies
-The system is written in python, Rust and JavaScript.
+The system is written in Python, Rust and JavaScript.

 ## External service providers